eamoeco/slate/source/index.html.md

 --------- | -----------
  id | The transaction ID
- source | The data in transaction source.device_hash | The device hash source.timestamp | The last time when the package transmitted status source.blockchain_id | The blockchain id source.location | The location where the sensor was detected source.location.countryCode | The country code where sensor was detected
+ source | The data in transaction source.device_hash | The sensor hash source.timestamp | The last time when the shipment transmitted status source.blockchain_id | The blockchain id source.location | The location where the sensor was detected source.location.countryCode | The country code where sensor was detected